 by Naomi Laeuchli

-Can you tell me a little about Socks & Robbers and what inspired it?
+Can you tell me a little bit about the film ‘Clergy’?

-What was the most challenging part of filming?
+What was the hardest part of creating this film?